City problem · Geneva

 5. Share.
 A US-domiciled competitor with weaker product wins long-cycle IDN contracts that lock the channel for years.

-Stage one: read the file against the six signals.
+Stage one: evaluate the file against the six signals.
 Pull the existing US-facing materials and score them against FDA pathway and status, GPO contract availability, CMS coding and reimbursement clarity, US clinical evidence with US sites and US authors, US KOL adoption, and total cost of care impact in US accounting language.
 Name every signal that is absent.
-House reading is most Swiss medtech files arriving in US procurement carry three to five of the six absent.
+House view is most Swiss medtech files arriving in US procurement carry three to five of the six absent.

 Stage three: brief the US channel and the value-analysis committee.
 The US sales team is briefed on the six signals and on how to present them in the VAC meeting.
-The IDN value-analysis committee is approached with a dossier built around their reading order.
-The GPO outreach is restarted with a contract-ready package.
+The IDN value-analysis committee is approached with a dossier built around their evaluation order.
+The GPO outreach is restarted with a contract-fit package.
 The structural channel is now set up for US procurement scoring rather than against it.

 Before rebuild (EU register)After rebuild (US procurement register)